akrenner/NOAA-LCI/Manual.md

 ## Data QAQC, analysis, and archiving

-Before CTD data can be used, files have to be downloaded from the instrument, matched with the data from notebooks, and converted from hex to .csv files.
-Most of these steps ave now been automated.
+Before CTD data can be used, files have to be downloaded from the instrument, matched with the data from notebooks/iPad, and converted from hex to .csv files.
+Most of these steps have now been automated.

 ### Download CTD
 Connect to CTD, as before.